Average Household Electricity Consumption – 2025

 Americans Use 5X More Power Than Global Average

-Each American uses about 4,500 kWh per year in their home.
+Each American uses about 4,500 kWh per year in their home (don’t forget that the figures at the beginning of the article are for a “household” whereas this is for an individual).
 This is about six times that of the global average per capita, or more than five times the average for those who have electricity access.

 The variation between developed countries is also quite stark.
 While the US and Canada are up around 4,500 kWh per person the UK and Germany are below 2,000 kWh.
 In Brazil, Mexico and China per person use is just 500 kWh, but growth is very different.
 In Brazil residential use per person has been stable over the last 20 years, whereas in Mexico it is up 50% and in China it has increased 600%.